SocialEconomyDataLab/socialeconomydatalab.github.io-archive/_posts/blog/2018-03-14-introducing-the-open-diagnostic-project.md

 This obviously raises issues about data sharing permissions and privacy.
 How can we ensure that any such service exercises its proper duty of care in handling sensitive data, meets regulatory requirements and is trusted to be accurate, up to date and secure?
 We’re also concerned to challenge ourselves on inclusion: would some organisations be less able to benefit as they are not well-represented in the currently available data?
 Who might be sidelined by a data-led approach, and what should be done to enable them to join in?

 To help us work through such questions and understand how the service needs to work, we are committed to taking a ‘user-led’ approach - which simply means we’ll be asking the people we want to use the service what they think at every stage.
 Based on what we learn over the coming weeks, we will develop a strategic plan for an open, shared and collaborative approach to supporting organisational development within the social sector in the UK.
+We'll also be running a light-touch 'concept testing' survey, to gauge wider interest in such a service and gather suggestions, questions and concerns.

+Based on what we learn over the coming weeks, we will develop a strategic plan for an open, shared and collaborative approach to supporting organisational development within the social sector in the UK.

 I’ll be posting to this blog regularly to give updates on progress, and would welcome your comments and suggestions - just [drop me a line](mailto:ed@socialeconomydatalab.org).